 But, most of this success will not come to fruition until the military veteran is discharged and a claim is filed with the VA.

 Transgender VA Claims

 As of the date for this post, there are literally, tens of thousands (+10,000) VA cases to search and read.
-Would you believe there are only two (2) cases that speak directly to gender identify and transgender issues?
+Would you believe there are only two (2) cases that speak directly to gender identity and transgender issues?

 For those curious, one veteran was somewhat successful (they confirmed a 30% disability rating for PTSD), while the other veteran spent years making the same error.
-The value in brining this to your attention, is to learn from their successes and mistakes.
+The value in bringing this to your attention, is to learn from their successes and mistakes.